Brr! Biking through winter is cold! I know–I live in Boston. Here’s my guide on how to stay warm while cycling through the winter months.

 Yes, they’re bulky, but they are specifically designed to create a barrier against the rushing winter wind that is hitting the handlebars.
 Since I can’t possible reach the same speeds as a motorcycle, I know I’m protected no matter how cold it gets.

-You can buy specially insulated biking gloves, like these Louis Garneau Roubaix gloves but they tend to be expensive.
+You can buy specially insulated biking gloves, like Pearl Izumi Thermal Gloves but they tend to be expensive.
 Finding a pair that works for you might take time, because gloves that are fine during a winter walk are usually not good enough on a bike ride.

 I hate wearing a hat under my helmet, and it’s actually pretty unsafe.
 When you stuff a winter hat under your helmet you change how it fits, which makes it less protective in the event of an accident.